chalin/DEP-non-null/doc-src/x2-tooling.md

 ### II.3.3 Sample projects

 As a sanity test we have run the [NNBD][] analyzer on itself.
 As expected, a large number of problems are reported, due the nullable nature of AST class type fields.
-We have chosen not to tackle the annotation of the analyzer code itself at the moment.
+We have chosen not to tackle the annotation of the full analyzer code itself at the moment.
+On the other hand, we have annotated the nullity specific code, for which we have a nullity annotation ratio is 10 anno/KLOC.

 As for other projects, to date, we have run the [NNBD][] analyzer over the following SDK `pkg` projects totaling 2K LOC: